cfpb/idea-box/README.md

 ### URLs

-Add the idea.urls and comments.urls to you url.py.
+Add the idea.urls and comments.urls to your url.py.
 For
 example:

 ```python